chrono721/msan622/final-project/README.md

 This visualization was created by taking the word counts per each paper and creating a histogram based on the counts.
 Fortunately there is an option within geom_bar to allow us to do this easily.
 The plot is also faceted by the paper which you can select via the bottom left options.
 A table is even included on the bottom right to give perspective as to how the words were chosen as it is hard to see this individually through each plot.
 If the amount of papers chosen is over 25, only a random 25 out of those papers will be selected to be displayed.
 The reason for this is that any more papers plotted this way will unfortunately be too small to derive any real analysis from.

 Options for this plot include sorting by the most frequent word or the Highest TF-IDFs.
 In addition, you can include stopwords as well as look at more words in each of the bar plots.
+These options allow you to delve in futher to the data and create comparisons that you wouldn't get if you used all of the papers.

 - Lie Factor: The lie factor here is pretty low.
 There are y-labels that show you exactly how tall each of the bars are.
 The bars are all equally shaped so that the lie factor isn't too bad.
 It may be a little hard to compare from paper to paper since they are pretty far apart, but I think the y-axis labels on the side will help with this.
 Perhaps very light gridlines would've helped more.
 - Data Density: The density is rather low.
 This is the reason I kept the options to only include 8 words.
 Any more than that, and the plots themselves would become overcrowded and hard to interpret.